OriginalDaemon/markdown-documentation-formatter/README.md

  - Add a validate mode.
    - Do the normal full process and report if any files would be modified.
 In cases where modifications are required, then the docs are "invalid".
- - Fix the folder naming in confluence mode.
-All folder names should be an amalgamation of all of their parents to make them unique and also make sure they match the README.md files in the end.
- - Consider an alternative uniqueifying system.
-Maybe the "version" prefix is enough to add to everything.